ktomanelli/Technicode.io/src/posts/2020-11-22-retrieving-records-from-airtable/index.md

 app.listen(3000);
 ```

-And this is it, now if we run our http.js
+And this is it, now if we run our http.js and go to localhost:3000/api/getOpen, we'll receive a json object containing all the records that are approved and have a status of open.
+We can now leverage this api with our Gatsby frontend to display this data neatly on the page.